npcole/npyscreen/documentation/source/widgets-general.rst

    BoxBasic prints a box with an optional name and footer on the screen.
 It is intended as a base class for further widgets, not for direct use.

 BoxTitle
     BoxTitle is a hybrid of the Title widget and the Multiline widget.
 Again, it is mostly intended as a base class for more complex layouts.
-This class has a `_contained_widget` attribute that puts a widget inside the box when the class is greated.
+This class has a `_contained_widget` attribute that puts a widget inside the box when the class is created.
+In the Boxtitle class this is a Multiline widget.

+    The attribute `entry_widget` gives direct access to the contained widget.

+    The properties `editable`, `values`, and `value` give direct access to the attributes of `entry_widget`.